TheNyanta/JS-RPG-Engine/README.md

 # HTML-JAVASCRIPT

-Prototype Engine for an top-down rpg game or a plattformer
+Prototype Engine for a top-down rpg or a plattformer

 ## TODO:
 Refine Collision Detection and Resolving with Objects